EdenWise/hjcrc/HJCSIC_part1_scrap.md

 + The female god was created by the serpent.
 + Describe how the Promoted Mortals (Adam and Eve) **mortals** reacted.
 * but create long-term one-policy issues

-Political Right Faults:
-1) Deferring authority.
-2) Accepting protection from obscure knowledge ("Don't look a gift horse in the mouth.").
-Another is using the Hebrew Code that discriminates against the non-represented third party (Eden)---the Jews reward this.
-3) Keeping heaven secret (silent).
-The leaders keep heaven from becoming too obvious.
-4) Spiritualism
-5) "Revenge is a good life"

 How was the Serpent crafty?
 [+] Heaven became too obvious, the *serpent/and-or wives* wanted to hide things... so they gave Eden-ites (political right, Adam and Eve) a temporary rule (made them representatives) and allowed them to think they fixed it.
 It was a temporary safety though, a faux heaven, a temporary free.